 Arabic, Libyan Spoken

 [gha] Nalut district, Ghadamès, a small oasis near Algeria-Tunisia border.
-10,000 in Libya (2006).
-Population total all countries: 12,000.
+L1 users: 10,000 (2001 J. Leclerc).
+Total users in all countries: 13,100.
 Status: 6b (Threatened).
 Dialects: Ayt Waziten (Ait Wazitan), Ayt Welid.
-Classification: Afro-Asiatic, Berber, Northern, Zenati, East Comments: Muslim.
+Classification: Afro-Asiatic, Berber, Northern, Zenati, East.
+Comments: Muslim.

 Libyan Sign Language

 [lbs] Scattered.
 L1 users: 38,000 (2014 IMB).
 Status: 5 (Developing).
 Dialects: None known.
 Unclear how similar it is to other sign languages in the region.
 Not the same as Unified Arabic Sign Language, an artificial system promoted by representatives of 18 Arabic-speaking countries (Rashdan 2016).
 Classification: Sign language.
 Comments: Muslim.